A little while ago during a conversation with a co-worker of mine, the topic of fighting came up.

 I never knew how to fight until my late teens, and even then I’d consider myself untrained in comparison to the present.
 Coming from a lower-class, single-parent Scottish family, in a town of middle to upper-class folks presented enough of its own problems; but I had life-threatening allergies, weight issues, and my mother drove transport trucks as one of her part-time jobs.

 An easy target for other kids, school bullies and teachers alike, I was the poor fat kid with a hundred food allergies and a single mom.
-I remember a certain group of malicious kids who would follow me home on my paper route, beating me up in the apartments where they could surround me and throwing my newspapers into the Avon river.
-When my mom came to my aid a few times, they threw rocks at her van, screaming “Bitch!” and “Lesbo!” at the top of their lungs.
+I remember a certain group of malicious kids who would follow me home on my paper route, beating me up in the apartments where they could surround me and throwing my newspapers into the river.
+When my mom came to my aid a few times, they threw rocks at our van.

 I know what you’re thinking, but there’s not much a wimpy ten-year-old kid could do against a group of older and much tougher bullies, hell-bent on exerting their own psychological issues.